Number 10 Downing Street

 Nationalised one fifth of the British economy.

 Attlee’s time as Prime Minister also saw intense foreign policy activity.
-Attlee placed great faith in Ernest Bevin, his Foreign Secretary, and together they oversaw Indian independence; American loans and ‘Marshall Aid’ for the rebuilding of Britain and Western Europe; the Berlin airlift; and Britain’s commitment to the United Nations.
-In the 1950 General Election, however, Labour lost their majority, and by the time of their defeat in the general election of 1951, the Labour Government had worked itself to near exhaustion.
-Attlee, however, continued to lead the Labour party until 1955, and died in 1967, aged 84.
+He placed great faith in Ernest Bevin, his Foreign Secretary, and together they oversaw Indian independence, American loans and ‘Marshall Aid’ for the rebuilding of Britain and Western Europe, the Berlin airlift and Britain’s commitment to the United Nations.